1Non-Disclosure and Confidentiality Agreement.

-Step 4: Making An Offer.
 After meeting the business owner and touring the route for sale, the next step is to present an offer of purchase for the business.
 Making the offer can be made at any time during the above process, and should also be noted that it is not the final step.
 In fact, it should be viewed as the first of several steps, each of which bring the Buyer and Seller closer to completing the transaction.
-Note: It is the prospective Buyer’s duty and obligation to verify the accuracy of the Sellerís representations.
+Note: It is the prospective Buyer’s duty and obligation to verify the accuracy of the Seller’s representations.

-Step 5: Purchase Agreement.
 Once a selling price for the business has been agreed to, it is now time to execute a purchase agreement between the buyer and seller and place a good faith deposit into escrow.
 Next the company must interview and get approval for purchase of the business.
 If financing is going to be done through the company, a credit application must also be submitted for approval.
-Note: Every companyís policies and procedures vary, but in most cases as long as you have a descent credit score, no bankruptcies, or felonies you should not have a problem being approved.
+Note: Every company’s policies and procedures vary, but in most cases as long as you have a descent credit score, no bankruptcies, or felonies you should not have a problem being approved.

-Step 6: Good Faith Deposit.
-Also referred to as “Earnest Money” is required for 5% of the selling price.
+Also referred to as “Earnest Money” is required for generally 9% of the selling price or $9000, whichever is greater.
 This is usually placed in an escrow account or with a third party.
 The good faith deposit should be made at the time you sign the purchase agreement.

-Step 7: The Closing.
 Once the buyer is approved by the company and for financing (if applicable), it typically takes 6-8 weeks for final paper work to be drawn up and signed.
-A final meeting time will be established to sign your new distributorship agreement, and the exchange of the business and money will take place between the buyer and seller in the form of a certified cashierís check.
-After a sucessful closing, the good faith deposit will be released from the escrow agency.
+A final meeting time will be established to sign your new distributorship agreement, and the exchange of the business and money will take place between the buyer and seller in the form of a certified cashier’s check.
+After a successful closing, the good faith deposit will be released from the escrow agency.